 Kimberworth mum's two stone transformation

 Tracy moved from Cheshire to Rotherham three years ago to be closer to family.
-Her family consists of 2 grown up children and a 15 year old & 6 year old.
+Her family consists of two grown up children and a 15 year-old & 6 year-old.

 The youngest was a complete surprise as Tracy approached 40 years old.
 At that point she was in great shape and describes herself as a real “gym bunny”.